TasnimNiger/CodingTask-Cryptography/README.md

 #### Steps:
 1. Set up a virtual environment by following the installation instructions.
-2. Research symmetric encryption.
-3. Create a file named `encrypt.py`.
+2. Create a file named `encrypt.py`.
-4. Define a function using the cryptography.fernet module that encrypts text with a provided key.
+3. Define a function using the cryptography.fernet module that encrypts text with a provided key.
-5. Create another function that decrypts the text using the same key.
+4. Create another function that decrypts the text using the same key.
-6. Deactivate your virtual environment once the task is completed, and remember to delete the virtual environment folder.
+5. Deactivate your virtual environment once the task is completed, and remember to delete the virtual environment folder.

 ### Why it's important:
 Symmetric encryption is fundamental to data security and privacy.
 It ensures that both the sender and the receiver can protect and securely communicate sensitive data without exposure to third parties.